QuentinRa/blog.quentinra.dev/proj/tests/index.md

 are scanning your code and telling you which **paths** of your code are covered by tests.
-Now, I think that programmers should have a clear idea of what they have to tests to it makes things easier, as *all they have to do* is to write the most meaningful tests 😎.
+Now, I think that programmers should have a clear idea of what they have to tests, and it makes things easier, as *all they have to do* now is to write the most meaningful tests 😎.

 <hr class="sl">

 ## Testing

-You can be in one of those situations
+You can be in one of those cases

 * White-box testing: you know about the underlying code
-* Black-box testing: you only know about things code from the documentation, meaning in and out
+* Black-box testing: you only know about things code from the documentation, meaning the inputs and the outputs
 * Grey-box testing: we got a mix of both

-More than situations, you usually choose one of these and write tests accordingly.
+You will usually pick one and write your tests accordingly.
 Most of the time, tests are **unit tests**: you test a part of the code.
 Here are some good practices before starting.

 <hr class="sr">